nilaprasad/AWSLabs/README.md

 #### AWS CLI Setup

-While I did mention that I will try to automate everything with the CLI at a later date, I might as well setup the this portion now and have it ready to go on my computer.
 The CLI provides direct access to the AWS public API which allows for exploring of service capabilities and develop scripts to manage resources.
 There is more to the CLI than this, but this is all I'm concerned about.

 In order to get started, I downloaded the MSI installer directly and simply ran the installation.
 The MSI installed the commands/tools I need for AWS as well as Python.
 The installation can be verified by running "aws --version".
 If needed, add the installation path as an environment variable.